 The fuel injection system in your Tundra consists of a pump, nozzles, and valves.
 When the fuel is delivered to the injector, it sprays a mist of fuel that is measured and controlled electronically.
-This system offers such precise measuring that engine performance and fuel efficiency are optimized.
+This system offers precise measuring that engine performance and fuel efficiency are optimized.

 Why Injectors Fail

-A fuel injector fails when dirt, water, or rust enter the system and plug the nozzle, or the nozzle needle gets suck.
+A fuel injector fails when dirt, water, or rust enter the system and plug the nozzle, or the nozzle needle gets stuck.
 So what causes this to happen?
 More times than not, it’s due to poor fuel quality and contamination in the system, usually over a long period of time (although sometimes only over a short period of time).
 Poor and contaminated fuel causes corrosion and rust in the fuel system, so you can imagine the kind of damage this causes.

 Prevention of a failing fuel injector is fairly simple – you just have to take precautions to ensure your fuel system stays clean.
 Here are some tips: